Philip (husband of Berenice I of Egypt): Early life

-Philip was the son of Amyntas by an unnamed mother.
+Philip was the son of Amyntas by a mother whose name is unknown.
 He served as a military officer in the service of the Greek king Alexander the Great.
 Philip was known to have commanded one division of the phalanx in Alexander’s wars and, in particular, he commanded one of the divisions of the phalanx at the Battle of the Granicus in May 334 BC.
 His name does not subsequently appear in the campaigns of Alexander, but can be at least distinctly identified.

 Based on information provided by Plutarch (Pyrrhus 4.4), before Philip married Berenice he was already married and had children from those marriages.
 The identities of his first wife and children are unknown.

 Marriage to Berenice I

 In c.
 325 BC, Philip married Berenice I as her first husband.
 Pausanias (1.7.1), criticises his marriage to Berenice I and describes him as "a Macedonian but of no note and of lowly origin".
 The ancient sources don’t say anything else about him and there is no evidence against this.
 Philip must have been a nobleman of some social status and influence as he married the great-niece of the powerful Regent Antipater and the grandchild of Antipater’s brother Cassander.